 As a purchaser, manufacturer, distributor, marketer, and advertiser of food products, our operations are subject to extensive regulation by various federal government agencies, including the U.S. Food and Drug Administration (FDA), the USDA and the Federal Trade Commission (FTC), as well as state and local agencies, with respect to production processes, product attributes, packaging, labeling, storage and distribution.
 Under various statutes and regulations, these agencies prescribe requirements and establish standards for the distribution, safety, purity and labeling of food products.
-In addition, our operations are subject to certain employment health and safety regulations, including those issued under the Occupational Safety and Health Act (OSHA).
+In addition, our operational Safety and Health Act (OSHA).
 Our packinghouse facilities and products are subject to periodic inspection by federal, state and local authorities, including the FDA and the California Department of Food and Agriculture (CFDA), which oversees weights & measures compliance at our California facilities.
 All of our US facilities are also in compliance with the FDA's Food Safety Modernization Act (FSMA).
 In addition, our operations in Mexico are subject to Mexican regulations through the SAGARPA.